a-karis/tripleo/README.md

 #### Analysis of compute-extra-config-pre-deploy.yaml
 So far, we told TripleO that it should execute our new OS::TripleO::ComputeExtraConfigPre resource.
 However, we need to fill this file with something useful.

-The only mandatory inteface for this file is the following:
+The only mandatory interface for this file is the following:
 - input: server
 - output: deploy_status_code
+-
 We can "make up" anything else.
 Any new parameters should however be covered by the default_parameters in our environment file (see above).

 ##### parameters section